lyushisyan/lyushisyan.github.io/_posts/2025-02-16-abinitio-bte.md

 Isotope scattering is commonly treated as elastic mass-disorder scattering.
 Defects, boundaries, electrons, and four-phonon interactions require additional models or matrix elements.
 Adding rates with Matthiessen's rule can be useful, but it can obscure mode coupling and correlations when the underlying collision mechanisms are not independent.

-## 6. From equilibrium phonons to the linearized PBTE
+With scattering matrix elements in hand, the problem moves from an equilibrium spectrum to the non-equilibrium response driven by a temperature gradient.

 Under a small temperature gradient, write the phonon distribution as